Gateways

 1. Click Create Config in the Conf Files tab of your gateway.

-2. Optionally, you can configure the following parameters (leave blank for auto-generation)
+2. Optionally, configure the following parameters (leave blank for auto-generation):

 • Name: Assign a unique name to the client.